CapnOdin/GridGUI/docs/Classes/Cell.md

     ####exW
     !!! info ""

-        **desc**: The horisontal expansion weight of the cell.
+        **desc**: The horizontal expansion weight of the cell.
 This is used to calculate the part of the additional GUI width that this cell should take.

         **type**: number